Alysha11/first-milestone-project/README.md

 *Desktop*

 The navigation runs across the top right of the screen with the branding to the top left.
 Both are more centred and larger than default Bootstrap as the uthe intention is to draw users eyes the attractive branding.
-On hover the navigation options turns grey so that the user is clear where they are pointing to.
+On hover the navigation options turn grey so that the user is clear where they are pointing to.
 The navigation bar also has a fixed position which adds to the ease of use for user’s never having to scroll to reach the navigation menu.